Gray code: Single-track Gray code

 Each column is a cyclic shift of the first column, and from any row to the next row only one bit changes.

 The single-track nature (like a code chain) is useful in the fabrication of these wheels (compared to BRGC), as only one track is needed, thus reducing their cost and size.

 The Gray code nature is useful (compared to chain codes, also called De Bruijn sequences), as only one sensor will change at any one time, so the uncertainty during a transition between two discrete states will only be plus or minus one unit of angular measurement the device is capable of resolving.

+Since this 30 degree example was added, there has been a lot of interest in examples with higher angular resolution.
+In 2008, Gary Williams, based on previous work, discovered a 9-bit single track Gray code that gives a 1 degree resolution.
+This Gray code was used to design an actual device which was published on the site Thingiverse.
+This device was designed by etzenseep (Florian Bauer) in September 2022.

+An STGC for P = 360 and n = 9 is reproduced here:

 Two-dimensional Gray code

 Two-dimensional Gray codes are used in communication to minimize the number of bit errors in quadrature amplitude modulation (QAM) adjacent points in the constellation.
 In a typical encoding the horizontal and vertical adjacent constellation points differ by a single bit, and diagonal adjacent points differ by 2 bits.

 Two-dimensional Gray codes also have uses in location identifications schemes, where the code would be applied to area maps such as a Mercator projection of the earth's surface and an appropriate cyclic two-dimensional distance function such as the Mannheim metric be used to calculate the distance between two encoded locations, thereby combining the characteristics of the Hamming distance with the cyclic continuation of a Mercator projection.